zama-ai/concrete-core/README.md

   </a>
 </p>

+> **Warning**
+>
+> Maintenance of Concrete Core is being phased out.
+For those seeking a low-level
+> TFHE library in Rust, we recommend switching to the [TFHE-rs](https://github.com/zama-ai/tfhe-rs) library.

 The `Concrete-core` library is a crate that implements Zama's variant of [TFHE](https://eprint.iacr.org/2018/421.pdf).
 In a nutshell, [fully homomorphic encryption (FHE)](https://en.wikipedia.org/wiki/Homomorphic_encryption), allows